 Welcome to our Chorus website.
 Use the Menu to explore who we are, our history, what we do, review our 40 glorious years of concerts, listen to selections of our recorded music and recent full concert videos.
 Meanwhile while we all mutually struggle with the COVID 19 pandemic, our concert schedule is unknown.
-We continue our rehearsals via video/audio conferencing, Jamulus networked music performance software and Estill vocal skills training to be prepared for concert performances beginning, hopefully in late 2020 or early 2021.
+We continue our rehearsals via video/audio conferencing, Jamulus networked music performance software and Estill vocal skills training to be prepared for concert performances beginning, hopefully in late 2021 and early 2022.
 CONTACT US here at anytime.
 Financial support, at this time, is especially appreciated.
 Donations can be considered and made here DONATE.
 Members can pay dues here MEMBER DUES.
 All can access Slavyanka Chorus Recordings here ARCHIVE.

 Russia Victory Day

 May 9, 2021.
 Victory Day, an annual celebration, marks Germany's surrender to the Soviet Union in 1945.
 It became the end of the Great Patriotic War for the USSR, which lost about 25 million citizens in four years of fighting.
 It is a day to remember the enormous suffering and the immense price that was paid by Russians to save the world from Adolf Hitler’s fascist regime.
 We can never repay the debt we owe to all those of every country who died in that cause.
 This year Slavyanaka Chorus, in honor of their memory, performed and recorded Zhuravli, one of the most famous Russian songs about World War II, first performed in 1969 by Mark Bernes.
 This was our first recording after a year of not rehearsing together in person.
 The version recorded was orchestrated by Bettina Gray, and features soloist René Mineboo.
 It was rehearsed and recorded in real time online using Jamulus software.
 Ron Cohen was sound engineer for the project.